Edgar Badia

-Edgar Badia Guardiola (born 12 February 1992) is a Spanish professional footballer who plays as a goalkeeper for Segunda División club Cultural y Deportiva Leonesa.
+Edgar Badia Guardiola (born 12 February 1992) is a Spanish professional footballer who plays as a goalkeeper.

 Club career

 Espanyol

 Born in Barcelona, Catalonia, Badia was a youth product of local RCD Espanyol.
 He spent his first seasons as a senior competing in Segunda División B and Tercera División with the B team.

 On 11 January 2012, Badia made his official debut for the main squad, playing the full 90 minutes in a 4–2 home win against Córdoba CF in the round of 16 of the Copa del Rey (5–4 on aggregate).
 He continued to be almost exclusively associated with the B's during his spell.

 Reus

 Badia signed with Granada CF in July 2013, being assigned to the reserves in the third division.
 On 20 January of the following year, after acting as a backup to Stole Dimitrievski, he terminated his contract with the Andalusians and moved to CF Reus Deportiu of the same league.

 Badia was an undisputed starter for the club in the following campaigns, achieving promotion to Segunda División in 2016.
 On 28 December 2018, he was one of five players to leave due to unpaid wages.